ht-diva/gwasstudio/README.md

 GWASStudio leverages several advanced technologies:

-1. **TileDB**: A high-performance array storage engine that enables efficient storage and retrieval of genomic data.
+1. **TileDB Embedded**: A high-performance array storage engine that enables efficient storage and retrieval of genomic data.
-2. **MongoDB**: Used for storing and querying metadata associated with genomic datasets.
+2. **MongoDB**: A flexible, scalable NoSQL database used for storing and querying metadata associated with genomic datasets.
-3. **Dask** (optional): Provides distributed computing capabilities for processing large datasets.
+3. **Dask**: Provides distributed computing capabilities for processing large datasets.
 4. **Python Ecosystem**: Built on Python with libraries like Click/Cloup for CLI interfaces, Pandas for data manipulation, and various genomics-specific tools.

 ## Installation